nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 3. Reverting an order which is already pending to pending.

     1. Prerequisites:
-        - Prerequisites: At least 1 order listed. <br>
+        - At least 1 order listed. <br>
-        - The first order's status is `pending`.
+        - The first order's status is `Pending`.

     2. Test case: `unmarko 1`<br>
        Expected: No order is reverted to pending status.
 Error details shown in the status message.
 Status bar remains the same.